+Exceptions to Cost Cap

 Pre-determined Revenue Requirements: If developer is requesting cost recovery via pre-determined, pre-committed revenue requirements, please submit the committed-to annual revenue requirement amounts over the economic life of the assets below.
 In this case, the developer does not need to submit project and financing cost information via the PJM submission forms.